Cline pricing: what’s included in Open Source vs Teams vs Enterprise, and what happens after Q1 2026?

 Comparison Snapshot:

-What happens to Cline plans and pricing after Q1 2026?
+What happens to Cline access and plans after Q1 2026?

 Expanded Explanation: